csirtgadgets/krenk-protocol/README.md

 ### ExpirationTime
 Zero or one.
 TIMESTAMP.
 A timestamp that represents when the data marking expires.

-The Krenk class has two attributes:
+The Krenk class has five attributes:

 ### version
 Required.
 REAL.
 The specification version number to which this class conforms.